alabamenhu/UserLanguage/README.md

 # Licenses and Legal Stuff

-This module is licensed under the Artistic License 2.0 which is included with the source.
+This module is Copyright 2020-2022 by Matthew Stephen Stuckwisch and licensed under the Artistic License 2.0 which is included with the source.
 Camelia (the butterfly) is a trademark belonging to Larry Walls and used in accordance with his terms.